omshinde/MapMint4ME/examples/README.md

 <img src="https://github.com/omshinde/MapMint4ME/blob/gsoc-2017-camera/examples/images/video_in_table.png" width="280" height="400">
 </p>

-Also, by clicking on the **View** icon, and then on the **Test Video View**, you are able to see the captured video file in binary format with proper timestamp.
-The following image shows the output
+Also, by clicking on the **View** icon, and then on the **Test Video View**, you are able to see the captured video file in binary format with a proper timestamp.
+The following image shows the output:

 <p align="center">
 <img src="https://github.com/omshinde/MapMint4ME/blob/gsoc-2017-camera/examples/images/video_in_tables.png" width="280" height="400">